Trump tries to blame it as a virus outbreak shakes the markets

 The president added fuel to the nation's economic growth with his tax cuts in 2017, and the resulting deficit spending caused economic growth to accelerate in 2018.
 But growth slowed in 2019, and analysts expect further deceleration this year. .

 Lemire reported from New York.
-Associated Press writer Deb Riechmann contributed to this report from Washington.
+Associated Press writer Deb Riechmann in Washington contributed to this report.